kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 <iframe src="https://www.youtube.com/embed/056v4OxKwlI" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

-The question we want to address is why AI is currently experiencing a surge in attention.
+The question we want to address here is why AI is currently experiencing a surge in attention.
 There are several significant factors contributing to this phenomenon, and I will highlight the two most important ones:

 ## Data